The Baby in the Basket: Plot

-Set in 1944, during World War II, in a remote Scottish island, home to St. Augustine's Monastery, a secluded convent inhabited by a small group of nuns.
+In 1944, during World War II, in a remote Scottish island, home to St. Augustine's Monastery, a secluded convent inhabited by a small group of nuns.
 The sisters lead a quiet, austere life, isolated from the turmoil of the outside world.
 As an ominous storm approaches, the nuns brace themselves for days of confinement and introspection.

 One stormy night, a mysterious cloaked figure leaves a wicker basket at the convent's doorstep.
 Inside lies an infant boy, swaddled in cloth, with no note or indication of his origin.
-The nuns, led by the compassionate Mother Superior (Maryam d'Abo), decide to care for the child until the storm subsides, intending to transfer him to the mainland thereafter.
+The nuns, led by the compassionate Mother Superior, decide to care for the child until the storm subsides, intending to transfer him to the mainland thereafter.

 Shortly after the baby's arrival, peculiar occurrences begin to unsettle the convent's tranquility.
-Sister Agnes (Amber Doig-Thorne), known for her devoutness and sensitivity, experiences disturbing visions and hears disembodied whispers echoing through the stone corridors.
+Sister Agnes, known for her devoutness and sensitivity, experiences disturbing visions and hears disembodied whispers echoing through the stone corridors.
 She becomes convinced that the child is not an innocent infant but the spawn of Satan himself.

 Her claims are met with skepticism by the other sisters, who attribute her behavior to the stress of isolation and the storm's oppressive atmosphere.
 To prevent further hysteria, Mother Superior orders Sister Agnes to be confined to her quarters.

 Inexplicable accidents occur, sacred objects are desecrated, eerie chants resonate from empty chambers, and some nuns fall into trances or exhibit violent behavior.
-Sister Eleanor (Michaela Longden), initially a voice of reason, begins to question the nature of the child and the validity of Sister Agnes's warnings.
+Sister Eleanor, initially a voice of reason, begins to question the nature of the child and the validity of Sister Agnes's warnings.

 The nuns' unity fractures as fear and paranoia take hold.
-Sister Valerie (Elle O'Hara) becomes increasingly erratic, claiming to see the baby's eyes glowing in the dark.
+Sister Valerie becomes increasingly erratic, claiming to see the baby's eyes glowing in the dark.
 An injured bird is found mutilated in the chapel, a grim omen that deepens the sisters' dread.

 Determined to uncover the truth, Sister Eleanor secretly visits the confined Sister Agnes, who reveals that the baby communicates with her through visions, urging her to commit unholy acts.
 She believes the child is orchestrating the chaos, feeding off the nuns' fears and sins.

 As the convent descends into madness, Sister Agnes escapes her confinement, intent on confronting the evil she perceives.
 A confrontation ensues in the chapel, where the baby, now exhibiting otherworldly abilities, reveals a demonic visage.
 The nuns must confront their deepest fears and question their faith to combat the malevolent force threatening to consume them.

 With the storm dissipating and the convent in ruins.
 Survivors are left to grapple with the trauma and the possibility that evil had indeed infiltrated their sanctuary.